Tachinidae: New Zealand Tachinidae Diet/Pollination

 In New Zealand, pollination systems are largely generalised and entomophilous, with many flowers adapted to visits from a wide range of insects, including flies.
 Among Diptera, the Tachinidae are the most abundant flower visitors to montane and alpine plants.
 They visit diverse plant species, with genera such as Pales, Avibrissina, Heteria, Proscissio, Zealandotachina, and Protohystricia commonly recorded.
 At higher elevations, species like Veluta albicincta and Avibrissina isolata become key pollinators due to their dense body hairs and strong flight ability, which enhance pollen transfer even under cold or wet conditions.

 New Zealand tachinids are generalist foragers, showing no evidence of exclusive associations with specific plant taxa, though some species exhibit preferences for particular flower types.
 The long-tongued Protohystricia huttoni frequently visits Myosotis colensoi, whose long corolla tubes may limit nectar access to other species, suggesting a degree of morphological matching between fly and flower.

 As biological pest control

 Some tachinid flies parasitize pest species.
 This has allowed them to be used as biological control agents by farmers.
-Some Tachinidae are generalists; for instance, Compsilura concinnata uses, at least, 200 different hosts, and thus are less safe to be used as biological controls because they will attack non-pest species, resulting in population decline.
+Some Tachinidae are generalists; for instance, Compsilura concinnata uses at least 200 different hosts, and thus is less safe to be used as biological controls because they will attack non-pest species, resulting in population decline.
 Others are more specialized and are safer; for instance, Istocheta aldrichi, which only attacks the Japanese beetle.